Workplace retirement plans for pro athletes

-"They're not going to be able to put away in qualified retirement plans enough money to live on," says Andre Mirkine, founding member of the Sports Financial Advisors Association and associate vice president of investments at Wells Fargo Advisors.
+“They’re not going to be able to put away in qualified retirement plans enough money to live on,” says Andre Mirkine, president of the Sports Financial Advisors Association.
 (Qualified plans refer to those with tax advantages.)

 “Then it’s incumbent upon the advisers who advise them to try to convince them to save,” he adds.

-Sometimes, former athletes run out of retirement savings chasing after wild investment deals, says Pete D'Arruda, a Cary, North Carolina, financial planner who frequently advises athletes.
+Sometimes, former athletes run out of retirement savings chasing after wild investment deals, says Pete D’Arruda, a Cary, N.C., financial planner who frequently advises athletes.